MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/ios-designable-controls-walkthrough.md

 ## Requirements

-The Xamarin Designer for iOS is available in Visual Studio for Mac and Visual Studio 2015 and 2017 on Windows.
+The Xamarin Designer for iOS is available in Visual Studio for Mac and Visual Studio 2017 and later on Windows.

 This guide assumes a familiarity with the contents covered in the [Getting Started guides](~/ios/get-started/index.md).